c-daly/apollo/docs/API_CLIENTS.md

 ### Persona Diary Helper

-Sophia now exposes the canonical `/persona/entries` contract.
-Apollo keeps the same CLI/web routes, but `PersonaClient` (`src/apollo/client/persona_client.py`) simply proxies requests to Sophia using the `persona_api` config block (host/port/API key).
-The client still returns `ServiceResponse` objects so callers treat diary operations just like Sophia/Hermes replies, but all persistence and filtering logic lives in Sophia’s service.
+`PersonaClient` (`src/apollo/client/persona_client.py`) targets the persona diary endpoints exposed by `apollo-api`.
+Those routes now persist entries via `PersonaDiaryStore` into Neo4j, emit diagnostics events, and serve filtered results back to the CLI/webapp.
+The client continues to return `ServiceResponse` objects so consumers handle success/error uniformly with the Sophia/Hermes clients, and it reads connection details from the `persona_api` block in `config.yaml`.

 ## TypeScript (Web) Clients